tree-size/tree-size.github.io/README.md

 ## TreeSize

-TreeSize is software for managing and analyzing disk space on your computer.
+**[Treesize](https://tree-size.github.io/)** is software for managing and analyzing disk space on your computer.
 It displays file and folder sizes, helping you find storage usage patterns.
 With different views and charts, it identifies large files, duplicates, and areas to save space.
 This tool enhances storage organization and efficiency by visualizing file distribution and enabling informed actions.

 ## Features of treesize